takakd/example-heroku-circleci-alpinehelloworld/README.md

 Example codes to deploy the Docker image to Heroku with CircleCI.

-The app codes are based on [heroku/alpinehelloworld](https://github.com/heroku/alpinehelloworld).
+The app codes base on [heroku/alpinehelloworld](https://github.com/heroku/alpinehelloworld).

+## Modified

+Modified test codes in [`webapp/tests.py`](webapp/test.py) because the test failed in my environment.

 ## Details

-The details are this article.
+The details about this repository are in [this article](https://dev.to/takakd/deploy-docker-image-to-heroku-with-cicleci-11j2).

 ## License

-The license of the app codes in accordance with [heroku/alpinehelloworld](https://github.com/heroku/alpinehelloworld) Other codes are MIT.
+The license of the app codes following [heroku/alpinehelloworld](https://github.com/heroku/alpinehelloworld) Other codes are MIT.